 Hospital Director informed us that in planning accommodation capacities, Hospital strives to provide enough beds for the treatment of drug addicts without the imposed measure, i.e. those who did not commit an offense, as shown by the statistics provided.
-As the accommodation capacities are insufficient, patients with the imposed court measure too have been placed on a waiting list (a total of 27!105).
+As the accommodation capacities are insufficient, patients with the imposed court measure too have been placed on a waiting list (a total of 27!
+95).

-During the first visit this ward did not engage security staff due to the lack of funding, so the monitoring of patients was fully transferred to medical staff.
-This situation was later changed by installing video surveillance cameras in the ward.
+This ward does not engage security staff due to the lack of funding, so the monitoring of patients has been fully transferred to medical staff.